magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 {% include images-gallery.html imageCollection="create-password" %}

-### Configuring Keycloak as an OAuth 2.0 authentication provider in ThingsBoard
+### Configuring Keycloak as an OAuth 2.0 authentication provider in IoT Hub

-To configure OAuth 2.0 authentication in ThingsBoard via Keycloak, follow the steps below:
+To configure OAuth 2.0 authentication in IoT Hub via Keycloak, follow the steps below:

-- Login to your ThingsBoard instance;
+- Login to your IoT Hub instance;
 - Go to the "OAuth 2.0" page of the "Security" section;
 - Navigate to the "OAuth 2.0 clients" tab, and click "plus";
 - Enter "Keycloak" as the title.